 Risk-assessing and mapping of supply chains

-As part of its supplier questionnaire, require contractors to confirm that they comply with the Modern Slavery Act 2015 in relation to its supply chains, putting the emphasis on the contractor to ensure compliance.
-We will look to put additional measures in place to identify the contracts at greatest risk of facilitating modern slavery, so that proportionate engagement and compliance auditing can occur.
+We, as part of its supplier questionnaire, currently requires contractors to confirm that they comply with the modern slavery Act 2015 in relation to its supply chains, putting the emphasis on the contractor to ensure compliance.
 As a contract condition, contractors should notify us whenever there are any changes to their supply chains.
-Therefore, the onboarding checks that we make at the start of the contract lifespan should provide a basic level of reassurance until we're notified otherwise.
+Therefore, the onboarding checks that we make at the start of the contract lifespan should provide a basic level of reassurance until we are notified otherwise.
+With the changes being made in readiness for the Procurement Act 2023, we will have greater oversight of Tier 1 suppliers and their associated supply chains, with more resources to perform in-depth checks.

 Working with suppliers and due diligence